IDMNYU/audiolab/docs/serge.md

 **Never connect an output to an output**

 Both of the above situations may cause the equipment to short circuit or (at minimum) cause modules to not function properly.
-Additionally, while you can fan one output to multiple inputs elsewhere, you can't stack multiple modules' outputs into one input jack - the input voltages will not passively sum and may cause current to flow the wrong way (e.g. from output to output):
+Additionally, while **you can fan one output to multiple inputs** elsewhere, **you can't stack multiple modules' outputs into one input** - the input voltages will not passively sum and may cause current to flow the wrong way (e.g. from output to output).
+In other words, *you can scatter, but you can't gather*.

 <img src = "./img/serge_goodbad.jpg" width="100%" title="Good and bad patching" alt="Good and bad patching">